Definition & Testing Information

 There are many different, often conflicting, definitions of gifted.
 The Texas Association for the Gifted and Talented notes "it is crucial to emphasize that being identified as gifted and talented is not a badge of honor, not a reason for bragging, nor a reward for good behavior.
 It is an educational diagnosis.
 And once diagnosed, the definition is essential in designing the services that permit G/T students to be appropriately challenged."

 The links here are from the Texas Education Agency, defining Gifted and presenting the state plan for gifted education.
+The current state plan was last updated in April, 2019.

 How do I get my child tested for the Gifted Program?